Defiance (metal band): Early career (1985–1988)

 Defiance was formed in 1985 by guitarist Brad Bowers, drummer Matt Vander Ende, and bassist Mike Kaufmann.
 Doug Harrington joined later but left the band not long after due to conflicts with Bowers, and was replaced by Jim Adams.
 Eventually the band ousted Bowers and replaced him with Harrington.
 In 1987, the band recruited a vocalist in Mitch Mayes.

 Now with a stable and complete line-up, Defiance began playing shows in the Bay Area.
 With the local thrash scene gaining momentum, the band attained local notoriety.
 Their first demo was released in 1987.
-Shortly afterwards Mayes left the band and was replaced by Ken Elkington.
-With Elkington the band issued their Hypothermia demo in 1988.
+Shortly afterwards Mayes left the band and was replaced by Ken Elkinton.
+With Elkinton the band issued their Hypothermia demo in 1988.
 This demo caught the attention of the independent metal label Roadracer Records, who signed the band that year.
 At Roadracer's insistence, the band traveled to Vancouver, British Columbia, Canada to record their debut album with Annihilator guitarist Jeff Waters.

 Product of Society and Void Terra Firma (1989–1990)

 The band's debut, Product of Society was released in 1989.
 The band was very unsatisfied with Waters' production job, as he told the band to turn down the volume pots on their guitars, resulting in a very thin riff sound, and the members also claim Waters was acting unprofessionally during the recording.
 Nonetheless, the album managed to attract attention in the thrash community, despite the frequent label as a Testament knock-off.
-After playing a few dates in the Bay Area, Elkington was fired due to lack of commitment and former Laughing Dead vocalist Steev Esquivel was added to the group and finished the band's tours for the album.
+After playing a few dates in the Bay Area, Elkinton was fired due to lack of commitment and former Laughing Dead vocalist Steev Esquivel was added to the group and finished the band's tours for the album.

 With Esquivel on board, Defiance released their second album, Void Terra Firma in 1990.
 Produced by John Cuniberti (best known for producing Joe Satriani's Surfing With the Alien), the production was slightly better, but still a bit sketchy.
 The band's overall sound became a little more progressive but stuck to the Bay Area thrash ideals, though many compared Esquivel's singing style to Chuck Billy of Testament.
 This was the band's biggest commercial success, featuring a metal hit in its cover of Iron Maiden's "Killers".
 The band toured with Vio-lence in support of the album that year.